 “People fear what they don’t understand…” As we haven’t yet fully discovered the consequences of GMOs and GEMs, there is a general public reluctance to embrace these technologies.
 Despite efforts to control gene expression, there are many unanswered questions and issues that arise and stand in the way of full acceptance of GMOs by the public.
 Every time a technological experiment goes awry, there is widespread media coverage, which further fuels the public debate about the wisdom of using these technologies.

 Arguments against the use of GMOs include fear of over-industrialization of agricultural products and possibly pushing out small-scale farmers in favor of mass production of crops.
 Small-scale farmers are especially vulnerable due to legalities surrounding IP and ownership of seeds.
 For instance, Monsanto sparked widespread debate over ownership issues regarding the crops harvested from their GMO seeds, when they demanded that they control the harvest.

 5. Less Industrialized Markets Will Suffer

 Another argument against the GMO products is that exports from less developed countries will lag and their economy will suffer.
 An example is the increased use of bioengineered sweeteners instead of sugarcane products from the Third World countries.

 5. Mass Production of GMO Drugs

 Those opposed to the use of GMO products are also against mass production of pharmaceuticals using cloned genes in plants, or fermentation products of yeast, bacteria or fungi.
-However, using these advanced technologies can result in drug costs and hopefully wider dissemination of the medication for greater good.
+However, using these advanced technologies can result in drug costs and hopefully wider dissemination of the medication for a greater good.

 In addition to these aforementioned arguments, there are countless claims of toxicity and carcinogenicity of biotech foods and products.
 Some of these fears are well-founded, while others are simply due to lack of awareness.
 For each cautionary tale about GMOs, there are countless others which provide a useful application.